HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Method

 \textbf{Final loss.} Contrastive learning structures the latent space to emphasize biological similarities and differences, promoting better separation of cell types and gene programs.
 In contrast, masked autoencoding ensures that embeddings retain rich information content necessary for reconstructing gene expression and spatial locations.
 Together, they prevent trivial or collapsed representations and produce embeddings that are both discriminative and information-rich.
-Hence, the final objective is a weighted sum of the contrastive and autoencoding losses, along with an orthogonality regularization which encourages the embedding dimensions to be decorrelated, promoting diverse and non-redundant representations~\cite{cca-ssg}:

-where $\lambda$ is a regularization weight, and $\gamma$ is a learnable scalar that dynamically balances the contrastive and reconstruction terms.
+Hence, the final objective is a weighted sum of the contrastive and autoencoding losses, along with an orthogonality regularization which encourages the embedding dimensions to be decorrelated, promoting diverse and non-redundant representations~\citep{cca-ssg}: where $\lambda$ is a regularization weight, {$\sigma$ is sigmoid function to balance the loss terms}, and $\gamma$ is a learnable scalar that dynamically balances two terms. \textbf{Computational efficiency.} As shown in Table~\ref{tab:runtime_complexity} in the Appendix, HEIST demonstrates significant computational advantages, achieving \textbf{8× faster} embedding extraction time compared to \textsc{scGPT-spatial} and \textbf{48× faster} than \textsc{scFoundation}.
+This efficiency comes from HEIST’s sparse modeling, which avoids the expensive full self-attention computations required by transformer based models like \textsc{scGPT-spatial}.

-\textbf{Positional encoding.} HEIST incorporates positional encodings (PE) at both the cell and gene levels to inject spatial and regulatory structure into the learned representations.
-As opposed to traditional graph PEs such has Laplacian PE~\cite{dwivedi2020generalization}, random walk PE~\cite{dwivedi2020generalization}, node-centrality based PE~\cite{ying2021transformers}, we make use of sinusoidal PEs.
-This design choice is motivated by the fact that sinusoidal PE yields expressive representations and is computationally inexpensive as opposed to traditional graph PEs, leading to efficient and expressive representations~\cite{wen2023single}.
-Specifically, we use 2D-sinusoidal embeddings and rank-based sinusoidal described in the Appendix Section~\ref{sec:pe-implementation}.
-We then add the spatial information and gene-expression to the positional encodings using the equations below: